A step-by-step beginner's guide on how to make cuff bracelets.

 5. Form your metal

 You are now ready to bend your cuff into a bracelet shape.
-It is easiest to use a bracelet mandrel with a rawhide or nylon hammer.
+You have a few options to help you form the cuff.
+A cuff mandrel will help give your metal the distinct "C" shape.
+A bracelet bending block won't require a hammer.
+Round bracelet mandrels may also come in handy for creating the curve.
 With thinner gauge metals you may be able to bend the blank by hand or with a pair of bending pliers.
 If forming hardens your metal you may need to anneal again during this stage.

 6. Polish